What is Strategic Communications?

 Strategic Communications at National University

-National University is a regionally accredited institution that offers a Bachelor of Arts in Strategic Communications.
+National University is a regionally accredited institution that offers a Bachelor of Arts in Communication with a concentration in Strategic Communications and a Master of Arts in Strategic Communications.
 Our flexible 4-week programs offer students a way to quickly finish their degree while acquiring many of the most in-demand and highly employable skills.
 Graduates learn to develop campaign messaging strategies, create content that fills strategic objectives, apply research to inform your decision making process while building campaigns and messages, and create/develop multi-platform messages.

 If you’re thinking of pursuing a career in the communications field, or want to consider leveling up in a different career path, get in touch with a member of our National University admissions team.